-D3 Indicate terms for which transfers s may enroll
+D3 Indicate terms for which transfers may enroll:

-D3 Fall X
+Fall X

-D3 Winter
+Winter

-D3 Spring X
+Spring X

-D3 Summer
+Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
-12 of transfer applicants, specify (on a 4.0 scale): n/a D7 If a minimum college grade point average is required of in a minimum benege grade point average le required er transfer applicants, specify (on a 4.0 scale): 2.00 - · · · ·
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+12

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript х
+D5 High school transcript Х

-D5 College transcript(s) х
+D5 College transcript(s) Х

 D5 Essay or personal statement х

-D5 Interview х
+D5 Interview Х

-D5 Standardized test scores х
+D5 Standardized test scores Х

-Statement of good standing from prior institution(s) х
+D5 Statement of good standing from prior institution(s) х